The decoupled extended Kalman filter for dynamic exponential-family factorization models: Introduction

-We show that the DEKF only requires updating the parameters of entities involved in an observation, leading to a particularly efficient implementation of the DEKF for factorization models.
+When a new observation arrives, we show the DEKF only requires updating the parameters of entities involved in the new observation.
+This leads to a particularly efficient implementation of the DEKF for factorization models.
 Because the DEKF produces a posterior distribution of the parameters, it also enables applications that require uncertainty estimates, e.g., where explore/exploit trade-offs are important.
-To the best of our knowledge, however, the DEKF has not been applied to factorization models before.
+For example, we show that the DEKF enables Thompson sampling in factorization models.

 The DEKF we present here is different from the standard DEKF in several ways.
 First, we specialize it to exponential family models, motivated by models with typically few entities per observation.
 Second, the standard DEKF was formulated for static parameters, or for parameters that undergo a simple random walk.
-The latter choice often results in parameter values that become too large and lead to badly behaved models.
-Here, we consider a more general dynamics of the parameters that allows for parameter drift while encouraging parameters to take on reasonable values.
-The particular dynamics we choose allows for lazy posterior updates, and requires augmenting the space of parameters.
-To keep our paper self-contained, we assume no familiarity with the DEKF or even Kalman filtering in general.
+The latter choice can result in parameter values that become too large and lead to badly behaved models.
+Here, we consider parameter dynamics that allow for parameter drift while encouraging reasonable values.
+Modeling parameter drift can be desirable in situations where the underlying data is non-stationary, as is often the case in recommender systems, where user preferences and item popularities can change over time.
+To keep our paper self-contained, we assume no familiarity with Kalman filtering.

-Our paper is organized as follows.
-Section \ref{sec:modelSetup} introduces the general model we study, and shows several factorization models are special cases of this general model.
-Section \ref{sec:mainAlgo} describes our DEKF, and specializes it to regression, matrix and tensor factorization, and factorization machines.
-Section \ref{sec:derivationSketch} discusses connections of the EKF and DEKF to other methods, including an iterated version of the EKF.
-We also show that one can similarly motivate and obtain a decoupled iterated EKF.
-Section \ref{sec:numericalResults} describes numerical simulation results obtained from the application of our DEKF to a variety of models and tasks, including explore/exploit.
+The rest of this paper is organized as follows.
+Section \ref{sec:modelSetup} introduces the general model we study, and describes several kinds of factorization models as special cases.
+Section \ref{sec:mainAlgo} derives and describes our DEKF for factorization models with exponential family observations.
+We then discuss connections of the EKF and DEKF to other related methods.
+Section \ref{sec:numericalResults} describes numerical results on simulated and on real data, obtained from the application of our DEKF to a variety of models for the tasks of prediction and of reward maximization (explore/exploit).
 Section \ref{sec:discussion} concludes with a discussion about limitations, and suggests possible research directions.